orbeon/orbeon-forms-doc/Autosave-and-Permissions.md

     - Can see data of other users, but in readonly mode (since everyone can read)
         - Load `a/a/summary`, check *Ned* and *Ned2* show, but have the readonly "label"
         - Check that clicking on *Ned* and *Ned2* brings up the data in readonly mode
-        - Cdit the URL to have `edit` instead of `view`, check a 403 is returned
+        - Edit the URL to have `edit` instead of `view`, check a 403 is returned
     - Drafts for saved
         - Load `a/a/new`
             - Check we don't get a prompt to edit the draft created by b1 (since we only have read access to it).